TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-After several tests we are able to receive a request by GET from the server exploiting an XSS:
+After several tests we are able to `receive a request by GET` from the server `exploiting an XSS`:

 Payload -> `<img src="http://10.10.14.13/testing.png"></img>`